akjoshi/linkedsdg/README.md

 Add the `-d` flag to run in the background as a daemon.

+To deploy this into production on kubernetes, use the following command:

+`kompose up --namespace=sdgontologies`

 Note that some of the services can take up to 10 minutes to run.